AI Summary of Peer-Reviewed Research

 Research area:Operations managementAutomationOperational efficiency

-What the researchers tested: The study used a descriptive-analytical approach and a questionnaire.
-It surveyed employees from 10 insurance companies in Saudi Arabia, covering departments such as claims, financial services, marketing, and information technology, and analyzed 150 valid responses.
+The researchers used a descriptive-analytical approach and collected data with an electronic questionnaire.
+The survey was sent to a random sample from 10 insurance companies in Saudi Arabia and targeted 175 employees from claims, financial services, marketing, and information technology; 150 valid responses were analyzed.

 Key points